 Source: NOC 3112

-Physicians who move to rural communities to practise may receive incentives such as signing bonuses, student loan reductions, fee-for-service and flat sum premiums, or travel subsidies.
-Approximately a quarter of all practising physicians in BC are international medical graduates.
+If you move to rural communities to practise you may receive incentives such as signing bonuses, student loan reductions, fee-for-service and flat sum premiums, or travel subsidies.

 Chart from WorkBC

-You can learn more about working as a physician in BC from this source:
+You can learn more about working as a physician in BC from:

 Types of Employers